Catherine Witkop, MD, MPH

 Residency in General Preventive Medicine, 2008

-As Chief of Trainee Health at the U.S. Air Force Academy in Colorado Springs from 2008-12, Col Witkop provided oversight for monitoring the health of over four thousand cadets annually and led the implementation of preventive medicine programs and mitigation of population-based medical conditions.
+As Chief of Trainee Health at the U.S. Air Force Academy in Colorado Springs from 2008-12, Dr. Witkop provided oversight for monitoring the health of over four thousand cadets annually and led the implementation of preventive medicine programs and mitigation of population-based medical conditions.
 From 2012-15, she served as Chief of Preventive Medicine at the Air Force Medical Support Agency (AFMSA).
 In that capacity, she advised the Air Force Surgeon General on preventive medicine issues and oversaw the development of preventive medicine policy for execution at all Military Treatment Facilities supporting Active Duty, Air Force Reserve and Air National Guard personnel.
-While at AFMSA, Col Witkop was one of the Air Force leads for the Quality Team for the SECDEF-directed 2014 Military Health System Review of Quality, Safety, and Access.
+While at AFMSA, Dr. Witkop was one of the Air Force leads for the Quality Team for the SECDEF-directed 2014 Military Health System Review of Quality, Safety, and Access.
+Immediately prior to assuming the role of Associate Dean, Dr. Witkop served as the Vice Chair for Medical Education in PMB and the Program Director of the General Preventive Medicine Residency.

-Col Witkop is board certified and remains clinically active in Preventive Medicine and Ob/Gyn.
-Dr. Witkop has served on several editorial boards including the journal, Obstetrics & Gynecology, currently serves on the Implementation Steering Committee for the American College of Obstetricians & Gynecologists (ACOG) Women’s Preventive Services Initiative (WPSI), and is Vice-Chair of ACOG’s Gynecologic Practice Committee.
+Dr. Witkop is board certified and remains clinically active in Preventive Medicine and Ob/Gyn.
+She has served on several editorial boards including the journal, Obstetrics & Gynecology, currently serves on the Implementation Steering Committee for the American College of Obstetricians & Gynecologists (ACOG) Women’s Preventive Services Initiative (WPSI), and serves on the Board of Regents for the American College of Preventive Medicine (ACPM).

 Representative publications, projects, and/or deployments